EladDavid-SW/RecipesAI-Frontend/README.md

 ## Real-Time Grocery Management

-One of the remarkable features of RecipesAI-Frontend is its real-time grocery management system.
+One of the remarkable features of RecipesAI is its real-time grocery management system.
 By leveraging WebSocket technology, you can create and delete groceries seamlessly across multiple tabs or devices without the need for refreshing the page.
 It's a collaborative culinary experience like no other!

 ---